The Permaculture Internship focuses on the hands-on development of ecological design skills involved in regenerative food production systems.

 Permaculture Interns are the field agents and food producers of the Eastern Shore Food Lab.
 Interns learn a life-enriching design philosophy and practice an ecologically mindful way of being.

 Under the guidance of Shane Brill, the Permaculture Intern explores permaculture methods ranging from apiary management to wildcrafting.
-Landscaping projects, film viewings, and readings will supplement weekly seminar meetings.
+Film viewings and readings will supplement weekly seminar meetings.
 Research and design will lead to real-world project implementation.

 Aquaculture, edible landscaping, ethnobotany, food security, medicinal herbs, natural building, and resiliency skills; energy conservation technologies; land restoration techniques; food forests, plant guilds, and gardens for self-sufficiency; patterns in nature and culture; principles of natural systems; social justice and community activism; sustainable design methodologies; water harvesting techniques; wildlife management and biological pest control.

-This internship consists of 70 work hours, or about 5 hours per week.
+The non-credit bearing internship consists of 70 work hours, or about 7 hours per week.
 Responsibilities include:

 - Conduct weekly sector analysis at a self-selected campus location.

 - Maintain a journal of activities and participate in discussion-based seminar.

 - Read Practical Permaculture and watch assigned permaculture films.

 - Participate in campus garden and RAFC outpost workdays.